-Preaching to teenagers can be extremely challenging but extremely rewarding.
+Preaching to teenagers can be extremely challenging for a youth minister, but is also extremely rewarding.

 After spending years working as a youth pastor, I have learned a few things about preaching to teenagers.